woodpecker-ci/.github/GOVERNANCE.md

 ## Access

 The project has multiple accounts and systems.
-Owners are granted access to all systems.
-Additional access might be provided to maintainers.
+Owners have access to all systems.
+Maintainers may be granted additional access.

 ### Accounts